pn89348/Face-Recognition/README.md

 2) train.py
 3) faces.py

-For add_face.py to work, please make a directory outside of Face-Recognition called Images
+For scripts to work, please make a directory outside of Face-Recognition (upper directory) called Images